projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 0ad2d2b10a1fdd7d1220920e9b0c594901885db85dda706a5404433da6f44e70
 ```

 Now I'm ready to do Ansible.
-Since there are a bunch of dependancies, I set up a container running Fedora 23.
-I installed the Ansible1.9 package because Kubernetes-ansible isn't up to current releases.
-If you're using a Fedora24 container, use [this COPR](https://copr.fedorainfracloud.org/coprs/jasonbrooks/ansible1.9.4/).
+Since there are a bunch of dependencies, I set up a container running Fedora 23.
+I installed the Ansible 1.9 package because Kubernetes-ansible isn't up to current releases.
+If you're using a Fedora 24 container, use [this COPR](https://copr.fedorainfracloud.org/coprs/jasonbrooks/ansible1.9.4/).

 After installing the other dependencies, I cloned Jason's repository in the container.
 Next I had to configure it.
 The first part of that was to create an inventory file: